-Paul Cuffee Upper School offers a daily enrichment program from 2:55 - 5:00 PM.
-The enrichment program includes extra-curricular activities, sports, clubs, and a mandatory study hall from 2:55-3:30 PM.
+Paul Cuffee Upper School offers a daily enrichment program from 3:30 - 5:00 PM.
+The enrichment program includes extra-curricular activities, sports, clubs, and tutoring.
 Students will have the opportunity to select activities of interest and will be afforded the opportunity to participate in them during the enrichment period.
 After School Enrichment ends at 5:00 PM.
 Please pick up your child promptly as there is no supervision after 5:00 PM.